Ride2Rail/trias-extractor/README.md

 5. Parse the Trias `Ticket` associated with each Meta-`Ticket` obtaining a list of `model.OfferItem` associated with a `model.Offer` and with the `model.TripLeg`s covered by the offer item.
 6. Parse the `OfferItemContext` for each Trias `Ticket` obtaining a dictionary of key-value pairs bound to specific `model.TripLeg`s associated to the `model.OfferItem`

 **Note on step 6**: If the `OfferItemContext` contains a composite key, the assumption is that it is composed as `oic_key:leg_id` and the parsed value should be associated only with the `model.TripLeg` having the provided `leg_id`.
 In all the other cases the value parsed is associated to all the `model.TripLeg`s associated with the `model.OfferItem`.
+The information extracted from the `OfferItemContext` is merged with the `Attribute`s parsed for each `model.TripLeg`.

 ### Phase II: Writing